Friday, October 4th 2019, 8:58 am - Storm-Hunters star and meteorologist, Mark Robinson, shares photos from the edge of a violently boiling lava lake.

 Despite the danger of Yasur volcano, it is a major tourist attraction in Vanuatu.
 It's very easy to access; just drive across an ash plain (that used to be a lake), head up a small road and end in a parking lot.
 There's even a set of stairs and a path that leads around the crater.
 It's far, far easier to get to than the summit of Ambrym.

-Don't miss the new season of STORM-HUNTERS on The Weather Network, Sundays at 7pm and 10pm ET&PT, starting October 13.
+Tune in to full episodes of STORM-HUNTERS on The Weather Network, Sunday at 7pm and 10pm ET & PT.

 STORM-HUNTERS LAKE OF FIRE: PART 2